trey-capps/trey-capps.github.io/content/about.md

 ---

 I graduated from North Carolina State University in May 2022 with a Bachelor's of Science in Statistics and a minor in Mathematics.
 I am currently seeking full-time positions in the field of data science and data analytics.
+Apart from data science, I enjoy hiking, music, and playing golf.

-Through internship experience I have developed hands-on experience and
+To talk about data science, golf, or any other inquires feel free to message me on Linkedin or reach out via email.